hoodslide/holistic-vim-tmux/README.md

 * [nerdtree](https://github.com/scrooloose/nerdtree) - tree explorer
 * [taglist.vim](https://github.com/vim-scripts/taglist.vim) - "groups and displays the functions, classes, structures, enumerations, macro definitions and other parts of a source code file in a Vim window.
 The taglist plugin will automatically highlight the current tag.
 You can jump to the definition of a tag by selecting the tag name from the taglist window."
 * [MatchTag](https://github.com/gregsexton/MatchTag) - Use '%' to match HTML elements
-* [vim-ctrlspace](https://github.com/szw/vim-ctrlspace) - Manage tabs and buffers the *right* way, save and restore workspaces, CTRL-P/Cmd-T style fuzzy search.

 **Searching**:
 * [ag.vim](https://github.com/rking/ag.vim) - "Ag can be used as a replacement for 153% of the uses of ack.
 You have to first [install ag](https://github.com/ggreer/the_silver_searcher) itself."
 * [nerdtree-ag](https://github.com/taiansu/nerdtree-ag) - Ag searching from NerdTree
+* [vim-ctrlspace](https://github.com/szw/vim-ctrlspace) - CtrlP/Cmd-T style fuzzy searching, tightly integrated with other CtrlSpace features.

 **Ruby/Rails**:
 * [vim-rails](https://github.com/tpope/vim-rails) - swiss army chainsaw